 Picture taken from Roaring Kitty Youtube Channel.

 Now, let’s talk about GameStop.
 The price of its shares was only around $5 six months before the historic move.
-Some positive news along the way for Keith’s investment were the interest of Michael Burry of ‘The big short’ in Gamestop and the big stake that Ryan Cohen placed in the company and later on joined the board of GameStop.
+Some positive news along the way for Keith’s investment was the interest of Michael Burry of ‘The big short’ in Gamestop and the big stake that Ryan Cohen placed in the company and later on joined the board of GameStop.

 Here comes the main fuel for the meteoric surge of GameStop shares price.
 The short-selling of the shares by hedge funds such as Melvin Capital.
 Andrew Left, the editor of Citron Research sided heavily with the short-selling of GameStop shares.
-Not only that, the younger generation of American investors were still angry about the bankers and institutional investors that got away without any legal consequences for the disastrous impact they caused through the Financial Crisis in 2008.
+Not only that, the younger generation of American investors was still angry about the bankers and institutional investors that got away without any legal consequences for the disastrous impact they caused through the Financial Crisis in 2008.

 The exasperation reached a boiling point and they decided to come together to teach wall street a lesson this time with the perfect opportunity at hand.
-With the help of Reddit, Twitter and other online platforms, more and more retail traders flocked into buying GameStop shares in an attempt to carry out a manoeuvre called short squeeze which essentially forces short sellers to liquidate their positions as price rises higher.
+With the help of Reddit, Twitter, and other online platforms, more and more retail traders flocked into buying GameStop shares in an attempt to carry out a maneuver called short squeeze which essentially forces short sellers to liquidate their positions as price rises higher.

 And then the movement began.
 In 2 short weeks, the price of GameStop shares spiked from $20 per share to an all-time high of $482.

-Chart 1: GME Hourly Chart showing price rose from $20 to an all time high of $482 in 2 weeks
+Chart 1: GME Hourly Chart showing price rose from $20 to an all-time high of $482 in 2 weeks

 However, the high price was short-lived.
 The price plunged to around $120 when one of the biggest brokers that these retail traders used, Robinhood, halted trading.
-Of course, it caused more outrage and the firm was being sued for unethical conduct.
+Of course, it caused more outrage and the firm was sued for unethical conduct.
 Numerous public figures from different political backgrounds stood against the short-sellers, not to forget the accusations they made against brokers that limit trading activities as market manipulation.